DEADLINE FOR APPLICATION SUBMISSION May 31

-The long term goal of the NIH Abbott Grants Writing Workshop is to train young investigators in how to present their ideas in the scientific granting application process.
-The Grants Writing Workshop is fully funded by awards from NICHD and Abbott Nutrition, and is run annually as a premeeting immediately prior to the annual conference, based on a very successful pilot run in 2012.
+The long term goal of the NIH Abbott Grant Writing Workshop is to train young investigators in how to present their ideas in the scientific granting application process.
+The Grant Writing Workshop is fully funded by awards from NICHD and Abbott Nutrition, and is run annually as a premeeting immediately prior to the annual conference.
 The program includes a two day, fully immersive workshop that provides young investigators an opportunity to develop their grant proposal specific aims, significance statement, and innovation statement.
 Participants focus on effective communication through clarity of writing and this is reinforced by oral presentation.
 Workshop goals are achieved using a model that shifts from teaching to learning by combining minimal didactic instruction with active learning.
-Young investigators write their own specific aims, significance statement, and innovation statement during the workshop and receive immediate one-on-one feedback from established faculty workshop mentors - all of whom are NIH funded.
+Young investigators work on their own specific aims, significance statement, and innovation statement during the workshop and receive immediate one-on-one feedback from established faculty workshop mentors - all of whom are NIH funded.

-We welcome nominations by PRS members of senior post-doctoral fellows or junior faculty who are interested in attending this year's meeting.
-If you wish to attend but do not have a PRS sponsor please contact the Secretary Treasurer's assistant by email at perinatalresearchsociety.org or email@example.com.
+We welcome applications from senior post-doctoral fellows or junior faculty who are interested in attending this year's meeting and pre-meeting workshop.
+Successful candidates will demonstrate scholarly achievements appropriate for career stage, have identified upcoming grant opportunities that they will pursue, and be prepared to work on their proposal at the workshop.
+If you wish to attend but do not have a PRS sponsor please contact the Secretary Treasurer's assistant by email at perinatalresearchsociety.org or firstname.lastname@example.org.

 A young investigator is defined as someone in postdoctoral training or who has completed postdoctoral training within the past seven years.
 Nominees will be expected to attend both the annual meeting and the workshop.